 Panels:

-Place panel as bottom course, inserting sound barrier panel within the flange of the steel beams.
+Place panel with steel support inside cavity as bottom course, inserting sound barrier panel within the flange of the steel beams.

 Install subsequent panels of the type and color specified with the tongue portion facing upwards and assembled tight to the lower panel.